LukeHeuser/notes/Java/java_basics.md

 The method parameters must be invoked in the same order and list as it comes with the same data type.

+Some programming languages call a mehtod that returns a value, a function, and a method that doesnt return a value, a procedure.
+Rarely used for Java but sometimes occcures.